Conditional Gradients for the Approximate Vanishing Ideal: The Oracle Approximate Vanishing Ideal Algorithm ( )

-\begin{proof} The proof is an adaptation of the proof of Theorem~$5.1$ in \citet{livni2013vanishing} to \oavi{}.
+\begin{proof} The proof is an adaptation of the proof of \citet[Theorem~5.1]{livni2013vanishing} to \oavi{}.
 Let $\cO = \{t_1, \ldots, t_k\}_\sig$ with $k \leq m$.
-Since $t_1 = 1$, we can evaluate it in time $O(1)$.
-Since the evaluation vectors of monomials in $\cO_1$ over $Z$ are identical to the data points $\zz \in Z$, all degree $1$ monomials can be evaluated in time $O(1)$.
-The evaluation of a term $t\in \cT$ of degree greater than $1$ over $Z$ can be computed by multiplying the evaluation vectors of two $q$-dimensional monomials element-wise, requiring time $O(q)$.
-Hence, we can construct the evaluation vectors of all monomials in $\cO$ over $Z$ in time $O(|\cO| + |\cO|q ) = O( |\cO|q)$.
-Since the evaluation vectors of leading terms of generators in $\cG$ are element-wise multiplications of evaluation vectors in $\cO$, we can construct all leading terms of generators in $\cG$ in time $O( |\cG|q + |\cO|q ) = O (|\cG|q)$.
-After evaluating all monomials in $\cO$ and $\cG$, generators in $\cG$ are linear combinations of at most $|\cO| + 1$ evaluation vectors of terms.
-The computation of the linear combinations requires time $O(|\cG||\cO|q)$.
-Thus, the total evaluation complexity is $O(|\cG||\cO|q)$. \end{proof}
+Since $t_1 = \oneterm$, $t_1(X)$ can be computed in time $O(q)$.
+For $d\in \N_{>0}$, the evaluation vector of terms $t\in \cO_d$ over $Z$ can be computed by multiplying the evaluation vectors of two terms in $\cO_{\leq d-1}$ element-wise, requiring time $O(q)$.
+Hence, the evaluation vectors of all monomials in $\cO$ over $Z$ can be constructed in time $O(|\cO|q )$.
+Since the evaluation vectors of leading terms of generators in $\cG$ are element-wise multiplications of evaluation vectors in $\cO$, we can construct all leading terms of generators in $\cG$ in time $O((|\cG| + |\cO|)q)$.
+The evaluation vectors of generators in $\cG$ are linear combinations of at most $|\cO| + 1$ evaluation vectors of terms.
+The computation of the linear combinations requires time $O(|\cG||\cO|q)$. \end{proof}

-To reduce the time required to evaluate the feature transformation on new data $Z$, one can reduce the number of terms in $\cO$, construct fewer polynomials in $\cG$, increase the sparsity of polynomials in $\cG$, or reduce the number of samples in the set $Z$.